albersonmiranda/albersonmiranda/README.md

 I balance the rigor of academic research with the hustle of a self-hosted developer.
 I'm equally at home writing papers as I am debugging Netlify dev configs or optimizing Rust code that just keeps getting faster.

-In short: I'm a one-person R&D lab… with dogs and cats (and a baby on the way).
+In short: I'm a one-person R&D lab… with dogs and cats.

 ## About